InitialGAN: A Language GAN with Completely Random Initialization: Related Work

 \section{Related Work}

-Currently, most of text generative models implement Maximum Likelihood Estimation (MLE) by combining cross entropy and autoregressive structure~\cite{DBLP:conf/nips/SutskeverVL14, DBLP:conf/icml/GehringAGYD17, DBLP:conf/nips/VaswaniSPUJGKP17}.
+Most of existing text generative models implement Maximum Likelihood Estimation (MLE) by combining cross entropy and an autoregressive structure~\cite{DBLP:conf/nips/SutskeverVL14, DBLP:conf/icml/GehringAGYD17, DBLP:conf/nips/VaswaniSPUJGKP17}.
 However, this method uses true tokens as input during training, and predicts based on previously generated tokens during inference.
 Mistakes from previous generation will lead the model to be in the state space that it has never seen during training, so they will be amplified quickly and lead to a sharp decrease of sentence quality~\cite{DBLP:conf/nips/BengioVJS15}.
-This problem is denoted as exposure bias~\cite{DBLP:conf/nips/GoyalLZZCB16, DBLP:conf/acl/ZhangFMYL19}.
+This problem is denoted as exposure bias~\cite{DBLP:conf/nips/GoyalLZZCB16, DBLP:conf/acl/AroraABC22}.

 To tackle this problem, researchers try to incorporate GANs~\cite{DBLP:journals/corr/GoodfellowPMXWOCB14} into text generation.
-When modeling word distributions, there are two popular methods to process the non-differentiable sampling operation: REINFORCE~\cite{DBLP:conf/emnlp/KeHHZ19, DBLP:conf/emnlp/LiMSJRJ17, DBLP:conf/nips/NorouziBCJSWS16} and continuous relaxations~\cite{DBLP:conf/icml/ZhangGFCHSC17, DBLP:conf/nips/ChenDTZGSZWZC18}.
+GANs have gained great success in various applications~\cite{DBLP:journals/tnn/TangLXTS23,DBLP:journals/tnn/MaoYW23,DBLP:journals/tnn/YeoSPK22,DBLP:journals/tnn/KimPH22,DBLP:journals/corr/abs-2301-09515,DBLP:journals/tnn/Zhang23}.
+However, its development in text generation is relatively slow.
+The main difficulty comes from the non-differentiable sampling operation.
+Most of existing methods follow the research line of probability modeling, and process the non-differentiable sampling operation by two different methods: REINFORCE~\cite{DBLP:conf/emnlp/KeHHZ19, DBLP:conf/emnlp/LiMSJRJ17, DBLP:conf/nips/NorouziBCJSWS16} and continuous relaxations~\cite{DBLP:conf/icml/ZhangGFCHSC17, DBLP:conf/nips/ChenDTZGSZWZC18}.
 REINFORCE makes use of rewards from discriminators to update generators.
 This method is an unbiased but high variance estimator~\cite{DBLP:journals/corr/abs-2011-13527}.
 A number of methods are proposed to give more reasonable and stable rewards~\cite{DBLP:conf/aaai/GuoLCZYW18}, such as: obtaining rewards with Monte Carlo Search~\cite{DBLP:conf/aaai/YuZWY17}, changing the discriminator into a ranker~\cite{DBLP:conf/nips/LinLHSZ17} and training the generator by filling blank~\cite{DBLP:conf/iclr/FedusGD18}.
 Continuous relaxations like Gumbel-Softmax trick~ \cite{DBLP:conf/iclr/MaddisonMT17, DBLP:conf/iclr/JangGP17} allow gradients to pass through directly to generators.
 It is a low-variance but bias estimator, so more complex model structures like Relation Networks~\cite{DBLP:conf/nips/SantoroRBMPBL17} are adopted to provide a more informative signal~\cite{DBLP:conf/iclr/NieNP19}.

 The methods mentioned above all rely on MLE pre-training.
 Even so, their performance still remains gaps comparing with MLE~\cite{DBLP:conf/iclr/CacciaCFLPC20}.
 Recently. researchers try to build language GANs without MLE pre-training~\cite{DBLP:journals/corr/abs-2011-13527, DBLP:conf/nips/dAutumeMRR19}.
 These attempts are comparable with MLE with the help of pre-trained embeddings which are learned from additional large scale corpus, so strictly speaking they are still based on pre-training techniques.